How Can I Clean Makeup Brushes? Easy Methods You Can Do at Home

 Steps:

-5. Gently squeeze out the excess water.
+5. Gently press out the extra water.

 Tip: Avoid standing the brush upright while drying, as water can seep into the handle.